Monday, December 11, 2023

 Muhammad was sent to his own people.
 Muhammad was specifically sent as a warner to the town of Mecca and the towns around it:

-“This is indeed a Blessed Book We have sent down, confirming what was (revealed) before it, so that you may warn the town which is the Mother of All Towns, (i.e. Makkah) and those around it. …” Quran 6:92a, Usmani
+“ And this (the Qur’ân) is a blessed Book which We have sent down, confirming (the revelations) which came before it, so that you may warn the Mother of Towns (i.e. Makkah) and all those around it.…” Quran 6:92a, Hilali-Khan

 According to the Quran, Allah’s messengers are ALWAYS sent to speak the language of their people: